cpmachado/cpmachado.github.io/_posts/2020-06-03-quarantine-reading.markdown

 Been trying to write since the last true post, in December.
-Honesty should prevail, my will to write has shivered amidst a roller coaster of emotions of late.
+Honesty should prevail, lately my will to write has shivered amidst a roller coaster of emotions.
 Been miserable and happy, but lonely no more.

 Most of the time, I've been quite happy.
 It's an odd feeling, for the existential despair ridden old me.
 Nice as it is, it comes with some downsides.